DPDK/dpdk/doc/guides/eventdevs/octeontx.rst

 eventdev driver support for the inbuilt event device found in the **Cavium OCTEONTX** SoC family as well as their virtual functions (VF) in SR-IOV context.

-More information can be found at `Cavium Networks Official Website
+More information can be found at `Cavium, Inc Official Website
 <http://www.cavium.com/OCTEON-TX_ARM_Processors.html>`_.

 Features